Δ Physical Units

 equation is defined using

-dvariable / dt = expression_for_derivative
+dvariable / dt = expression_for_derivative, for example

 dR / dt = - koff R + kon Ca[0.0,0.0,0.1] ( 1 - R )